adamjamesreid/mfed/README.md

 * MA_plot.pdf - plot of average abundance versus fold change for each fragment

+* mfed_results_for_igv.tar.gz - tarball of files to load an IGV session

 * results_all.tsv - Details of significant fragments, enriched in both fusion and dam-only, with fold changes and FDRs

 * results_annotated.tsv - Details of significant fragments, enriched in fusion versus dam-only, with fold changes and FDRs and nearest gene features